Korean pop culture words are of immense importance for a person who wants to dive into the ocean of K-pop.

 03. Anti/Anti fan

 Those fans who are against a specific group or idol.
-They mock, criticise and sometimes virtually bullies too.
+They mock, criticize, and sometimes virtually bullies too.

-Bias is the member who is the favourite member among the members of the group.
+Bias is a member who is the favorite member among the members of the group.
 Your heart inclined towards them more.

 05. Bias Wrecker

 Is the one who makes you question yourself that is your bias is really your bias?
-Their action grabs your attention, leaving you to rethink about your most favourite.
+Their action grabs your attention, leaving you to rethink about your most favorite.